jaredly/jerd/docs/Backends.md

 ## GLSL? also Wasm?

+How to do constant inlining?

 Next steps:
-- I'd really like a web something, which could showcase the power of having a language that compiles to javascript and glsl.
+- [x] I'd really like a web something, which could showcase the power of having a language that compiles to javascript and glsl.
+- [ ] tracing!!!
+Just basics for the moment, but having overlays would be so coool when tracing a value, have optional min & max reported, so it can show a little bar
+- [ ] verify that no lambdas remain, e.g. things I can't print.
+- [ ] do constant monomorphization!
+This could be so powerful.
+Pass in lambdas, get the job done!

+Ok, plan being:
+Have a new IR type, that's like `term`, but is `genTerm`, meaning this isn't a user term, it's something else.
+And it'll have `id` which is the original ID, but then a list of other hashes, representing the variables we're substituting.

+And then `irTerms` is where we find the generated term? or maybe we want a new mapping just for `genTerm`s? idk.

 OK Big question: